belangeo/pyo/documentation/source/gettingstarted.rst

 Sine class defines a Sine wave oscillator.
 The out method from this class connects the output of the oscillator to the server audio outputs.
-I have set the mul attribute of the Sine object to make sure you don't blow your ears when you play this, as the default amplitude multiplier is 1, i.e. a sine wave at the maximum amplitude before clipping!
+I have set the mul attribute of the Sine object to make sure you don't blow your ears when you play this, as the default amplitude multiplier is 1, i.e., a sine wave at the maximum amplitude before clipping!
 (But I'll talk about attributes later...)
 You can stop the server with: